 These are things that other MS-ers on Twitter have heard from friends/family/strangers, when it comes to MS awareness.
 (No, I'm not making these up... a lot of people simply don't understand what MS is, and/or how it affects everyone differently).
+People often are sincere, but speak out of pure ignorance.

 Article: 10 MS Myths